dejol/neuri/GCP_DEPLOYMENT.md

-# Run Langflow from a New Google Cloud Project
+# Run Neuri from a New Google Cloud Project

 This guide will help you set up a Langflow development VM in a Google Cloud Platform project using Google Cloud Shell.